 Walk into a typical meeting room.
 It has a wall-mounted display, a way to hardwire in your computer, and a phone system.

-Arriving a few minutes early, you set up and get ready for the meeting, which demands that you share content with others.
+Arriving a few minutes early, you set up and get ready for the meeting.
+You need to share content with others.

 Maybe you’re thinking, “Hopefully, everything works.”

-Maybe the screen comes up, maybe it doesn’t.
-Either way, when you’re in this situation, you need it fixed so you can simply meet with others.
+When you’re in this situation, you need the system up and running so you can simply meet with others.

 While totally common, these sorts of situations shouldn’t happen.
 There shouldn’t be a subtle anxiety that comes when walking into a meeting room, or firing up the display.

-Technology should work together seamlessly so that you can meet with others, share content and stay productive, without having to overcome AV (audiovisual) issues.
+Technology should work together seamlessly so that you can meet with others, share content and stay productive, without having to overcome technology issues.

-You should just have to walk in, sit down, and everything should work according to plan.
+You should walk in, sit down, and everything should work according to plan.
 You shouldn’t have to untangle cables, peer behind the monitor, or frantically open up Google to troubleshoot.

 “I’m a physician.
 I’m not an expert in AV,” said Jon Allen, director of simulation training at the University of North Dakota (UND).
 “AV is really complicated and frankly, way above my head.”

-For those in medicine, education or any other field, the technology and what it does shouldn’t be complicated.
+For those in medicine, education or any other field for that matter, the technology and what it does shouldn’t be overly complicated.

-Working with an AV partner takes away those issues, those second guesses, and self-led computer diagnoses.
+Working with a technology partner should take away those issues, those second guesses, and self-led computer diagnoses.

-No matter the situation, working with an AV partner takes the stress out of identifying solutions that are going to work time and time again.
+No matter the situation, working with an integrator should take the stress out of identifying and delivering the technical solutions.

 The system might include multiple devices from various manufacturers so that you’re getting the best possible solution for your budget and your needs.
-And, before being installed on site, technicians build and test the system to make sure that it’ll work without problems when it’s installed in your building.
+And, before being installed on site, technicians build and test the system to make sure that it’ll actually work.

-And although it’s unlikely, given the pre-install testing, in the event that something does go wrong, partners should offer ongoing support to troubleshoot and address the issue at hand – whether online, over the phone or in person.
+Given the pre-install testing, in the event that something does go wrong, integrators should offer ongoing support to troubleshoot and address the issue at hand – whether online, over the phone or in person.

-At the end of the day, a partner should have the experience to solve your technical challenges by building a system that achieves what it’s supposed to.
+At the end of the day, an integrator should have the experience to solve your technical challenges by building a system that achieves what it’s supposed to.
 That way, the technology opens the lines of communication and then gets out of the way.